geo-ant/roxygen/Readme.md

 }
 ```

-You have to document at least one parameter, but you don't have
+You have to document at least one parameter (or generic), but you don't have
 to document all of them.
 The example above will produce documentation as
 if you had written a doc comment for the function like so: